The early years

-John 'Jack' Harrison was born 12 November 1890 to parents John & Charlotte at 20 Williamson Street Holderness Road Hull.
-His father, John was a Boilermaker & Plater working at the Earles' Shipbuilding Yard next to Victoria Dock on the banks of the river Humber.
+John 'Jack' Harrison was born on 12 November 1890 to John & Charlotte Harrison at 20 Williamson Street, Holderness Road, Hull.
+John senior was a boilermaker & plater working at Earles' Shipbuilding Yard, next to Victoria Dock on the banks of the river Humber.
 Jack was educated at Craven Street School.
 A number of newspaper reports have him excelling at sports over the years.
 The 1901 Census recorded the family as living at 19 Brazil Street.
-Jack continued his education and went on to follow in his elder sister Beatrice' footsteps going to York Training College, studying to become a teacher.
+Jack continued his education, and went on to follow in the footsteps of his elder sister Beatrice by going to York Training College, studying to become a teacher.

 The 1911 Census shows him still attending the college and in residence there.
-By this time, his family are now recorded as living at 107 New Bridge Road.
-Jack continued his sporting life in athletics and playing Rugby with York College.
-His last year playing around 3 matches for York City before returning to Hull in September 1912.
+By this time, his family was recorded as living at 107 New Bridge Road.
+Jack continued his sporting life in athletics and playing rugby with York College, in his last year playing around 3 matches for York City before returning to Hull in September 1912.
 He had been recruited to play for Hull FC for the 1912/13 season.
-On his return to Hull, he secured a teaching position with the Council run Lime Street School.
+On his return to Hull, he secured a teaching position with the council-run Lime Street School.

-Ironically, his Hull FC Rugby career took off playing against York on 5 September with Hull FC winning 9 - 3 at the Boulevard.
-Jack soon proved himself and became a formidable member of the team playing alongside another new signing William 'Billy' Batten.
-Together they soon became a formidable team.
-Jack went on to score one of two tries scored by Hull in the Northern Union Challenge Cup victory over Wakefield Trinity at Halifax on 18th April 1914 (Hull FC 6 - Wakefield 0).
-During the following 1914/15 season he went on to score a record 52 tries, a record that still stands to this day!
-He went on to score a total of 106 tries in 116 matches for Hull.
+Ironically, his Hull FC Rugby career took off playing against York on 5 September with Hull FC winning 9-3 at the Boulevard.
+Jack soon proved himself and became a formidable member of the team playing alongside another new signing, William 'Billy' Batten.
+Jack went on to score one of two tries scored by Hull in the Northern Union Challenge Cup victory over Wakefield Trinity at Halifax on 18th April 1914 (Hull FC 6-Wakefield 0).
+During the following 1914/15 season he went on to score a record 52 tries, a record that still stands.
+He eventually scored a total of 106 tries in 116 matches for Hull.

-On 4th August 1914, Great Britain declared War on Germany and The Derby scheme was introduced to recruit 'volunteers' from the same towns and neighbourhoods to form the 'Pals' Battalions.
+On 4 August 1914, Great Britain declared war on Germany, and the Derby scheme was introduced to recruit volunteers from the same towns and neighbourhoods to form 'Pals' Battalions.
 Jack married his lifelong friend Lillian Ellis in September 1914.

-On 16th December 1914, the first attack on British soil was the 'Bombardment of Scarborough & Whitby' when German Ships sailed up the coast and started firing indiscriminately at the towns along the coast.
+On 16 December 1914, the first attack on British soil was the bombardment of Scarborough and Whitby, when German ships sailed up the coast and started firing indiscriminately at the towns.
 Many innocent men, women and children were killed or injured on that day.
-The war continued in Europe with British troops suffering huge casualties despite the belief that it would be all over within a few months.
+The war continued in Europe with British troops suffering huge casualties, despite the belief that it would be all over within a few months.

-On 6th June 1915, the first Zeppelin raid over Hull saw a huge amount of destruction with many casualties especially around the areas where Jack and his family lived and worked.
-Jack's son 'Jackie' was born on the 29th June 1915 at 75 Wharncliffe Street Hull.
+On 6 June 1915, the first Zeppelin raid over Hull saw a huge amount of destruction with many casualties, especially around the areas where Jack and his family lived and worked.
+Jack's son 'Jackie' was born on the 29 June 1915 at 75 Wharncliffe Street, Hull.

-Jack was unable to volunteer into the army initially because he was in a protected employment as a teacher.
-Under the Defence of the Realm Regulations No 41a he was registered at Lime St School as 'Attested', which meant he was fit and able to fight for his country and had signed to say he would serve, if and when called upon to do so.
+Jack was initially unable to volunteer for the army because he was in a protected employment as a teacher.
+Under the Defence of the Realm Regulations No 41a he was registered at Lime Street School as 'Attested', which meant he was fit and able to fight for his country and had signed to say he would serve, if and when called upon to do so.
 On 4 November 1915 he had signed up with the Inns of Court Officer Training Corps.

 During the course of WWI, 12,000 troops passed through the training camp at Berkhamsted.
 They lived in a tented camp near the station, paraded on what is now called Kitchener's Field and trained on Berkhamsted and Northchurch commons and in the surrounding countryside.
 Under the guidance of Lieutenant Colonel Francis Errington, their comprehensive training included trench digging.
 With the area’s geology similar to that of northern France, they were prepared for the right conditions.
 The Inns of Court provided basic and officer training and other subjects including drill, musketry, entrenching, map reading, field exercises in open warfare, and lectures covering a whole range of subjects.

-The regiment was back on the front again in February 1917 and on the 25th February Jack leads a patrol into no-man's land and for his action was awarded the Military Cross (MC).
+The regiment was back on the front again in February 1917.
+On 25 February Jack led a patrol into no man's land and for his action was awarded the Military Cross (MC).

 The citation read: